yousefvand/shellman-ebook/manuscript/basics.md

 exit 0
 ```

 And if an error happens use an exit code.
-Document exit codes at the top of of your script:
+Document exit codes at the top of your script:

 ```bash
 exit 5 # documented as "no internet connection"